Ventus-Therapeutics/rapa/docs/readme.md

 $<path to rapa folder>/src/rapa.py -pID '1xl2_noH' -o '1xl2_out'
 ```
 ##### Notes
-1. The input argument is the name of input PDB file without the extension **.pdb**
+1. The input argument is the name of input PDB file **without** the extension **.pdb**
-2. The provided PDBs in the example folder have **no gaps, no steric clashes, no hydrogen atoms and has all residue names in AMBER format**, hence meeting the criterion to run RAPA on it.
+2. The provided PDBs in the example folder have **no gaps, no steric clashes, no hydrogen atoms and has all residue names in AMBER format**, hence meeting the conditions to run RAPA on it.

 #### Command-Line Arguments